VIAUAD02/laborok/docs/english/05-android-sqlite/index.md

     }
 }

-enum class DrawingMode{
+enum class DrawingMode {
     LINE,
     POINT
 }
 ```

-We need another class for the viewModel, `DrawingMode`.
-This will allow us to set the drawing style.
+`DrawingViewModel` stores two states (drawing mode and drawn shapes) and returns them as *StateFlow*.

+To represent the drawing style, we need another class, `DrawingMode`.
+Since this can only take two values, we will implement it as an *Enum Class*.

 !!!warning "Code Interpretation"
     Let's interpret the viewModel code with the help of the lab instructor!

 Now that we have the *viewModel*, we just need to modify the `BottomBar` so that we can set the state.

 ### Style Selector